cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 - Gotchas:
     - May not launch if `OBS_VKCAPTURE` is set.
 Perhaps it doesn't like the Vulkan layer?

-### Half-Life: Alyx (Native)
+### Half-Life: Alyx (Proton + Native)
-- Seems to flip-flop between whether the Native or Proton version wants to work at any given time.
-We'll see how long this lasts.
 - Launch Options: `OXR_VIEWPORT_SCALE_PERCENTAGE=70 %command% -novid -nowindow -console -vconsole +vr_msaa 0`
   - 70% resolution scale, skip Valve Guy intro, disable spectator/desktop window, disable anti-aliasing.
   - To disable Dynamic Resolution, add `+vr_fidelity_level_auto 0 +vr_fidelity_level 3`. (this resolves the "white bars" issue in OpenComposite; this may not be necessary for xrizer, but it's up to personal taste otherwise)
   - To make movement faster, add `+hlvr_continuous_normal_speed 150 +hlvr_continuous_combat_speed 150` (to personal taste).
+- **Native**-specific:
     - !!
 Loading screens are invisible.
 Just wait for the sound ping then press a trigger and it should continue.
 Subtitles are also missing, but from what I hear this can be fixed with a symlink.
 (I don't care to fix those myself, though)
         - I *thought* loading times were abysmal, but I had forgotten they need input to proceed.
 They're actually quite short on an NVMe!
+- **Proton**-specific:
+    - Using GE-Proton9-18; Apparently Proton versions newer than Proton 9 break Alyx.
 - As for performance, this runs surprisingly poor.
     - Performance is not smooth at all, even on Low Fidelity with these Launch Options disabling things.
 It feels like VRChat. (that is in no way a compliment)
     - This as abysmal compared to how well it ran on my old WMR headset on Windows with High/Ultra Fidelity, mostly only bogging down towards the ending chapters.
 Very playable despite WMR being WMR.